E-invoicing compliance and regulatory updates - Estonia

 Download our Basware Vault fact sheet here to learn more about our flexible and scalable solution.

-Ensure compliance: Prepare to send e-invoices to public sector business partners.
+Ensure compliance: Prepare to send e-invoices to public sector business partners and buyers registered in the commercial register.

 Adjust to e-invoicing: Agree with your private sector business partners on the use of e-invoicing.